Patrick Hillery: European Commissioner 1973–1976

-Following Ireland's successful entry into European Economic Community (ECC), Hillery was rewarded by becoming the first Irish politician to serve on the European Commission.
+Following Ireland's successful entry into the European Economic Community (ECC), Hillery was rewarded by becoming the first Irish politician to serve on the European Commission.
 He was appointed Vice-President of the European Commission and European Commissioner for Social Affairs.
 While Europe had gained one of Ireland's most capable and respected politicians, Jack Lynch had lost one of his allies, and someone who may have been in line to take over the leadership following Lynch's retirement.
 As Social Affairs Commissioner, Hillery's most famous policy initiative was to force EEC member states to give equal pay to women.
-However, in 1976, the then Irish government, the Fine Gael–Labour Party National Coalition, under Taoiseach Liam Cosgrave, informed him that he was not being re-appointed to the Commission.
+However, in 1976, the then-Irish government, the Fine Gael–Labour Party National Coalition, under Taoiseach Liam Cosgrave, informed him that he was not being re-appointed to the Commission.
 He considered returning to medicine, perhaps moving with his wife, Maeve (also a doctor) to Africa.
 However, fate took a turn, when the then Minister for Defence, Paddy Donegan, launched a ferocious verbal attack on the then president, Cearbhall Ó Dálaigh, calling him "a thundering disgrace" for referring anti-terrorist legislation to the Supreme Court of Ireland to test its constitutionality.
 When Ó Dálaigh resigned, a deeply reluctant Hillery agreed to become the Fianna Fáil candidate for the presidency.
 Fine Gael and Labour decided it was unwise to nominate a candidate, in light of the row over Ó Dálaigh's resignation and the part the government played in the affair.
 As a result, Hillery was elected unopposed, becoming President of Ireland on 3 December 1976.